 This probably goes without saying, but holding onto dead stock doesn't make you money.
 It actually costs you money.

 And without inventory management software to pinpoint what SKUs are moving and which ones aren't, you might be hoarding dead stock unknowingly.

-As a result of poor inventory visibility and control, you're stuck paying storage costs, utilities, insurance, and so on to protect this inventory on the off chance that it might sell.
+As a result of poor inventory visibility and control, you're stuck paying high inventory holding costs, storage costs, utilities, insurance, and so on to protect this inventory on the off chance that it might sell.

 Not to mention, aged stock and dead stock takes up warehouse space that could otherwise hold headstock.
 Where dead stock refers to your worst-selling products that don't make you a lot of money, headstock items are your super-reliable best sellers.

 In other words, you're also missing out on opportunity costs when you hold onto dead inventory, so factor those into your calculations too.

 When you add up all these costs, dead inventory costs a shocking 30% more than the inventory's value on average.
 And that number doesn't reflect the additional roughly 15% in missed opportunities that happen when your cash is tied up in stock that doesn't sell.